 You’re probably thinking, “Just turn at the next intersection.”
 Oh, but you’re assuming my turn signals worked.
 They did not.

-Strangers stopping me in the parking lot for a moment of reliving memories is still cool, but I’m now having strangers compliment my build.
+Strangers stopping me in the parking lot to say, I had a car like that … is still cool, but I am now having strangers compliment my build.